ironhack-labs/lab-dom-ironhack-cart/README.md

 Those two inputs represent the name and the unit price of the new product.
 Then there's the "Create" button that the user needs to click to actually add the new product to the list.

 Assign a click event to the create button that will:
-	- Get the data from the `input`s
+	- get the data from the `input`s,
-	- Create a new product row with the data from the inputs.
+	- create a new product row with the data from the inputs.
 The structure of the new product should be the same as in Iteration #1.

 :warning: Make sure that the new product you added has the same behavior than the other products:
-- You should be able to calculate the product's total price
+- You should be able to calculate the product's total price.
-- That product's price should be included in the total price of the entire Shopping Cart
+- That product's price should be included in the total price of the entire Shopping Cart.
-- You should be able to delete the product
+- You should be able to delete the product.

+__Happy coding! :heart:__